jalbarrang/umalator-global/docs/race-mechanics.md

 A uma is considered near if
 abs(DistanceGap)\<3m
 abs(LaneGap)\<3HorseLane

-Note that before the 1st anniversary, the distances used to be 1.5m and 1.5 horse lanes respectively.
+- Note 1: Before the 1st anniversary changes, the distances used to be 1.5m and 1.5 horse lanes respectively.
+- Note 2: We currently have the 1st anniversary changes in effect, so Note 1 is no longer applicable.

 ### is_surrounded {#is_surrounded}

 A uma is considered surrounded if for all 3 of the following directions another uma can be found.
 The same uma can fulfill more than 1 direction.

 Out: abs(DistanceGap)\<1.5m;0\<LaneGap\<3HorseLane
 Front: 0\<DistanceGap\<3.0m;abs(LaneGap)\<1.5HorseLane
 Behind: \-3.0m\<DistanceGap\<0;abs(LaneGap)\<1.5HorseLane